 - If you use “pull” payments, which authorizes the company to pull the money out of your account each month, then you may have to contact the company directly to get that canceled.

-Important note: If you are using “pull” (or automatic) payments that allow companies to access your checking or savings account, you need to cancel those immediately!
+Important note: If you are using automatic debit transactions that allow companies to access your checking or savings account, you need to cancel those immediately!

 Also, when it comes to monthly payments and bill pay, Clark suggests not turning off the paper statement option.
 If you have the bills sent to you in the mail each month, you will always have records of everything in case a mistake is ever made.